Skip to content

 Hello UART!

-If you see it—congratulations, your UART transmission chain is fully working.
+If you see it—congratulations, your UART transmission chain is fully connected.

-If you don't see it, it's most likely one of the following three issues:
+If you don't see it, it's likely one of three problems:

-Nothing in the terminal?
+Terminal shows nothing?
 Check the wiring.
-Adapter TX to PA10, adapter RX to PA9, GND to GND.
-All three wires are essential.
-Also, confirm that the terminal is connected to the correct COM port (on Linux it's /dev/ttyUSB0 or /dev/ttyACM0, on Windows it's something like COM3).
+Adapter TX to PA10, Adapter RX to PA9, GND to GND.
+All three lines are indispensable.
+Also confirm the terminal is connected to the correct COM port (on Linux it's /dev/ttyUSB0 or /dev/ttyACM0, on Windows it's COM3 or similar).

-Garbled text in the terminal?
+Terminal shows garbled text?
 Baud rate mismatch.
-Confirm that both the terminal and the code are set to 115200.
+Confirm both the terminal and the code are set to 115200.
 If your code uses a different baud rate, the terminal must match it.

-Only the first line is correct, and the rest is garbled?
-The TX line might have a poor connection.
-This phenomenon occurs when Dupont wires are unstable—the line is still connected during the first transmission, but comes loose during subsequent transmissions.
+Only the first line is correct, then it goes wrong?
+The TX line might have poor contact.
+This phenomenon occurs when Dupont wires are unstable—the line is connected during the first line transmission, but comes loose during subsequent transmission.
 Try a different wire.

 Summary

-In this part, we completed the entire UART transmission process: five-step initialization (GPIO clock → TX/RX pin configuration → USART clock → UART_InitTypeDef → HAL_UART_Init) + blocking transmission.
-The moment "Hello UART!" appears in the terminal means the hardware wiring is correct, the clock configuration is correct, the baud rate matches, and the USART peripheral is working properly.
+In this part, we completed the full UART transmission process: five-step initialization (GPIO clock → TX/RX pin configuration → USART clock → UART_InitTypeDef → HAL_UART_Init) + blocking transmission.
+The moment "Hello UART!" appears in the terminal, it means the hardware wiring is correct, the clock configuration is correct, the baud rate matches, and the USART peripheral is working normally.